pulumi/pulumi-hugo/themes/default/content/blog/tour-pulumi-equinix-provider/index.md

 ## Conclusion

 The Pulumi Equinix provider offers developers an intuitive and efficient way to interact with Equinix resources.
 By combining the power of Pulumi's infrastructure-as-code tooling and ecosystem along with the utility of Equinix's service offerings, you can create and manage networking and bare metal compute resources using a single tool, freeing practitioners from manual configuration so they can focus on value-driving innovation.

-{{% notes type="info" %}}
-If you enjoyed this content we'd love it if you joined us (the authors of this post) on September 13, 2023 for a live hour-long workshop on [Deploying a Kubernetes Cluster on Equinix Metal](https://www.pulumi.com/resources/deploying-a-kubernetes-cluster-on-equinix-metal/).
-{{% /notes %}}